KholdHart/The-News/README.md

 - **Layout**: Adjust grid columns in `.content-wrapper`
 - **Categories**: Update category buttons in `index.html`

+## 🌐 Live Demo

+⚠️ **Note**: Due to NewsAPI restrictions, the live demo may not work properly.
+The project is designed for local development.

+For a working live version, you would need to:
+1. Upgrade to NewsAPI's paid plan, or
+2. Switch to a free alternative API service

 ## 📱 Browser Support

 - Chrome (recommended)